Cliff Island

 Cliff Island is an island in Casco Bay, Maine, United States.
 It is part of the city of Portland.
 As of the 2000 census, the island had a year-round population of approximately 60 people.
 In the summer, the island's population grows to about 200, despite the fact that it is the only year-round inhabited island in Casco Bay with no paved roads.
 The ZIP Code for Cliff Island is 04019.

 In the early 20th century, the island's inns were a draw for summer tourists.
 There are no longer any hotels, but many homes are available for weekly rentals or longer.
 While there are no public services, residents enjoy a community hall, a tennis court, baseball field, and playground.
 The residents are served by a USPS Post Office, fire department, and one-room school for elementary grades.
 While the postal service has considered closing the office in the past, the islanders have managed to keep it in operation for six hours a day.

 Transportation

 Cliff Island residents (also known as Cliff Islanders) travel back and forth to the mainland via the Casco Bay Lines ferry service.
 The ride takes about one hour.
-Cliff Islanders mostly buy groceries in Portland, but there is a small store on the island.
-In the summer, tourists taking the ferry as a cruise often step off to enjoy an ice-cream or pizza at the café.
+Residents mostly buy groceries in Portland, but there is a small store on the island.

 Bicycles, golf carts and electric carts are most often used for transportation.
 A barge ramp was added in 2008 to ease delivery of trucks and heavy items.

-In popular culture

-In 1987 the feature film The Whales of August was filmed entirely on location on Cliff Island.
-The buoy that was used in the film as a transitioning tool is now on display outside of the Casco Bay Lines Ferry Terminal.
-The film was among the last for stars Bette Davis, Lillian Gish, Vincent Price, and Ann Sothern.